veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Bug Fix: VM suspension logic was producing stopping VMs
 - Bug Fix: Date strings in `anka list` have overflow in minutes and seconds fields

+> Known Issues we're working on fixes for:
+> - Creating a VM Template with the name of 11.6 seems to throw not found errors when trying to push, clone, etc.

 ### Packer Plugin 2.1.0 - Aug 5th, 2021
 - Improvement: Ensure that we generate the release properly so that `packer init` works [GH PR](https://github.com/veertuinc/packer-plugin-veertu-anka/pull/75)
 - Improvement: Print friendlier message when tagging locally [GH PR](https://github.com/veertuinc/packer-plugin-veertu-anka/pull/79)